Reenie-G/MechaCar_Statistical_Analysis/README.md

 ![totalsummary_df](Images/totalsummary_df.png)

--The PSI Mean for all 3 lots is 1498.78
+- The PSI Mean for all 3 lots is 1498.78
--The PSI Median for all 3 lots is 1500
+- The PSI Median for all 3 lots is 1500
--The PSI Variance for all 3 lots is 62.29
+- The PSI Variance for all 3 lots is 62.29
--The PSI standard deviation for all 3 lots is 7.892
+- The PSI standard deviation for all 3 lots is 7.892

 ![lotsummary_df](Images/lotsummary_df.png)